shambhavisivan/cs-ui-components/cs-form/README.md

 2. Run `npm run build` to package everything up.
 3. Run `npm test` to make sure everything still works.
 4. Run `npm publish` to publish your package.
 (You can publish beta (or alpha) versions via `npm publish --tag beta` (or alpha), and to try them out in another project, you can install them via `npm install @cloudsense/csform@beta`)

+## typings:
+* The typings folder should eventually have all the typings that are exposed by csform.